 The company apparently went out of business in 1914.
 The 1914 directory stated that the company name had been discontinued.

 In the 1915 NYC General Directory, Sandrowitz was still living at the East 6th Street location but was employed as a foreman at the Columbia Soda Water Works, located at 375 East 4th Street.
 Adolph Goldstein was listed as both president and vice president of the company and Frances Sandrowitz (probably a relative) was secretary/treasurer.
-By 1920, this company was not listed either.

 I’ve found two Columbia Bottling Company bottles.
 One is embossed Columbia Bottling Co with an address of 105 & 107 Columbia Street.
 This is the same block as 330 Stanton Street, so it looks like the business was located on the northwest corner of Stanton and Columbia.
 Recognizing that the business moved to 6th Street in 1902, this bottle dates between 1900 and 1901 or possibly a couple of years earlier depending on when Sandrowitz started using the Columbia name.
 The bottle is quart sized (27 or 28 oz) with an applied blob finish.